sonkoni/Collection-of-Toy-Projects/Contents/SevenSwitch/README.md

 ## License

 This project is released under the MIT License.
+See [LICENSE](https://github.com/sonkoni/Collection-of-Toy-Projects/blob/main/LICENSE) for more information.